HomeArticlesHow ToCalories for Weight Loss

 Once you have your TDEE, subtract a specific number of calories to create a deficit:

-• Moderate deficit (−300 to −500 kcal/day): Sustainable, preserves muscle, results in 0.25–0.45 kg/week loss.
+• Moderate deficit (−300 to −500 kcal/day): sustainable, preserves muscle, results in 0.25 to 0.45 kg/week loss.
 Recommended for most people.

-• Aggressive deficit (−750 to −1,000 kcal/day): Results in 0.7–0.9 kg/week but increases muscle loss and hunger.
-Use only for limited periods under medical guidance.
+• Aggressive deficit (−750 to −1,000 kcal/day): produces 0.7 to 0.9 kg/week but raises muscle loss and hunger.
+Reserve this for limited periods under medical guidance.

 • Women: 1,200 kcal/day